 MusicalChicago: The film was based on the play and it follows the same plot: An innocent Hungarian woman who doesn't speak English is executed as she wasn't able to testify about her husband's murder.
 She was accused of it and found guilty.

-In the first part of Onimusha Demon Siege, Samanosuke and Michelle in the 2004 France are on the same side, but since Samanosuke speaks Edo period Japanese and Michelle French, they can't uderstand each other, hence Michell treat him like a possible menace.
-Luckily, the local Exposition Fairy Ako cast a spell that allow them to understand each other just well.
+In the first part of Onimusha Demon Siege, Samanosuke and Michelle in the 2004 France are on the same side, but since Samanosuke speaks Edo period Japanese and Michelle speaks French, they can't understand each other, hence Michelle treats him like a possible menace.
+Luckily, the local Exposition Fairy Ako casts a spell that allows them to understand each other.